Quackers71/uiux-design/Outcomes.md

 - practice low-fidelity prototyping techniques

- -learn the bases of design evaluation
+- learn the bases of design evaluation